mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/configuration/custom-domain-certs/index.md

 ---

 Learn how to configure a custom domain name with TLS certificates trusted by your organization.
-This will permit browsers to validate the certificate for the Kaptain endpoint that users log on to to access the main Kaptain UI, the central dashboard.
+This will permit browsers to validate the certificate for the Kaptain endpoint that users log on to access the main Kaptain UI, the central dashboard.

 ## Prerequisites